-Jurors hear from man who propped feet on Pelosi office desk
+Propping feet on Pelosi desk was mistake, man testifies

 Barnett, a retired firefighter from Gravette, Arkansas, is one of more than 900 people charged with federal crimes for their conduct at the Capitol on Jan.
 6, 2021.
 Nearly 500 of them have pleaded guilty.
 Barnett is one of several dozen Capitol riot defendants whose case has gone to trial.

+Barnett’s trial played out in the same courthouse as two other high-profile trials stemming from the riot.
+A jury began deliberating in the seditious conspiracy case against a second group of members of the far-right Oath Keepers.
+Meanwhile, a documentary filmmaker testified in the seditious conspiracy case against former Proud Boys chairman Enrique Tarrio and four associates.

-Barnett, 62, had a stun gun tucked into his pants when he stormed the Capitol, invaded Pelosi’s office and posed for a photo that became one of the attack’s best-known images, prosecutors said.
+In Barnett’s case, prosecutors said the 62-year-old had a stun gun tucked into his pants when he stormed the Capitol, invaded Pelosi’s office and posed for a photo that became one of the attack’s best-known images.
 He also took a piece of her mail and left behind a note that said, “Nancy, Bigo was here,” prosecutors said.
 Barnett punctuated the message with a sexist expletive.

 Before leaving Capitol grounds, Barnett used a bullhorn to give a speech to the crowd, shouting, “We took back our house, and I took Nancy Pelosi’s office!” according to prosecutors.